Logical Fallacies

 Formal Fallacies

-Formal fallacies are errors in the structure or organization of an argument.
-These fallacies occur when the conclusion of an argument does not logically follow from its premises.
-The structure of the argument, rather than its content or context, renders it invalid.
-For example, a common formal fallacy is the “Affirming the Consequent” fallacy:
+Formal fallacies are errors in the structure of an argument.
+They occur when a conclusion does not logically follow from the premises, even if the premises themselves are true.
+The problem lies in the form of the argument rather than its content.

 1. If it rains, the ground is wet.